Introduced in GitLab 9.0.

 - Query: Valid PromQL query.
 Note, no validation is performed at this time.
 If the query is not valid, the dashboard will display an error.

 - Y-axis label: Y axis title to display on the dashboard.

 req / sec.
 Shown next to the value.

 GitLab supports a limited set of CI variables in the Prometheus query.
 This is particularly useful for identifying a specific environment, for example with

 To specify a variable in a query, enclose it in curly braces with a leading percent.
 For example:

 Setting up alerts for Prometheus metrics [ULTIMATE]

-Alerts can be configured for metricss directly in the performance dashboard.
+For managed Prometheus instances using auto configuration, alerts for metrics can be configured directly in the performance dashboard.

 To set an alert, click on the alarm icon in the top right corner of the metric you want to create the alert for.
 A dropdown will appear, with options to set the threshold and operator.
 Click Add to save and activate the alert.

 To remove the alert, click back on the alert icon for the desired metric, and click Delete.